 Laurie Stepanek, Ph.D., is a program director in the

 Division of Training, Workforce Development, and Diversity.
 She manages the

 Bridges to the Baccalaureate (B2B) and Postbaccalaureate Research Education Program (PREP) programs, as well as Individual Predoctoral Fellowships to Promote Diversity in Health-Related Research (F31).
 As part of the NIH Diversity Program Consortium, she manages grants in the Building Infrastructure Leading to Diversity (BUILD) program.
-She also manages research grants in the areas of membrane biology and organelle biogenesis and developmental signaling in the Division of Genetics and Molecular, Cellular, and Developmental Biology.
+She also manages research grants focused on the genetics and molecular mechanisms underlying behavior in the Division of Genetics and Molecular, Cellular, and Developmental Biology.